Gamified onboarding - turning beginner users into real investors.

 Interactive learning insights

 The research also included platforms that successfully integrate interactive elements to improve the learning experience.
+Approaches used in examples below:

 Such solutions find their grounding in psychology, which says that activities used in gamification help engage participants and users are more likely to finish the checkout process when they can clearly see how far they've come or what remains to be done (Zeigarnik Effect).